Flat Bush

 Medium-Density Construction Demands

-Flat Bush's planned community character emphasises medium and high-density housing, departing from traditional New Zealand suburban patterns.
-This requires precision earthworks for tight building platforms, retaining walls managing grade changes between closely spaced dwellings, and shared infrastructure serving multiple lots - a different skill set from conventional subdivision work.
+Flat Bush's planned community character leans heavily on medium and high-density housing, townhouses and terrace housing rather than the traditional quarter-acre suburban model.
+That's a different job.
+Tight building platforms, retaining walls managing grade changes between closely spaced dwellings, shared infrastructure serving multiple lots.
+It's more exacting work than conventional subdivision, and the tolerances are tighter.

 Why Choose Us